 - Anthem MRX740 A/V receiver

 - Anthem MRX1140 A/V receiver

 Anthem Room Correction (ARC) is among the best in the market and Anthem constantly improves it, with free software updates.

 Rooms contribute to several sound issues by causing differential reflection of sound signals at different frequencies.
 The phenomenon greatly lowers the quality of sound.

-As a company located in Canada, Anthem has access to the most sophisticated audio test equipment from the National Research center.
+As a company located in Canada, Anthem has access to the most sophisticated audio test equipment from the National Research Center.

-The company has since improved their ARC which they currently named ARC Genesis.
+The company has since improved its ARC which they currently named ARC Genesis.
 With this development, you can easily send a full-range signal to your subwoofer and main speakers at the same time.
 Besides, Anthem receivers now come with ARC kits.
 In the kit, there are connecting cables, a microphone, and a microphone stand.